mad-lab-fau/BioPsyKit/README.md

 A Python package for the analysis of biopsychological data.

 With this package you have everything you need for analyzing biopsychological data, including:
-* Data processing pipelines for biosignals (currently ECG, more signals coming soon...)
+* Data processing pipelines for biosignals (ECG, EEG, ...)
 * Methods for analyzing saliva samples (cortisol, amylase)
 * Implementation of various psychological and HCI-related questionnaires